VolodymyrPastukh/Truth/README.md

 ##### "Truth" is a modern electronic newspaper, which makes voice of everyone citizen matter.
 All official media try to control information and our minds.
 So we have to destroy such system.
 >We will never be slave, but we will be journalists.

-This program is built in MVP pattern and consists of two main parts.
+This program is built on MVP pattern and consists of two main parts.
 1. First part operates information of users.
 - includes such views as ***SignUp, Login, Verification, Change Password***.
 - ***UserModel*** contains all business logic and manages connection to database.